msv-lab/modus/README.md

 where the `--query` option specifies the target image.
 The default query can be set in Modusfile by adding `QUERY compare()`.

-Modus can print the proof tree that shows how the target image is constructed from base images:
+Modus can print the proof tree of a given query that shows how the target image is constructed from parent images:

     $ modus-transpile Modusfile --query 'compare()' --proof
     compare()